rickfay/ALBW-Randomizer-Tracker/README.md

 - **I found a problem with the logic!**
     - Probably.
 There's an awful lot of combinations, I probably missed at least a few.
 Please send me a polite message explaining the behavior you're seeing, with a screenshot (if possible) should the logic be particularly complex.
+      Please also include which options you currently have enabled/disabled.

 ## Planned Features